anseki/leader-line/README.md

 ```

 Fix each position of the end of the leader line with current position of the elements.
-When the elements as [`start` or `end`](#start-end) were moved, you should call this method to reset each position.
+When the elements as [`start` or `end`](#start-end) option were moved, you should call this method to reset each position.
 For example, you move the element as animation, you make the leader line follow the element that is scrolled, or the elements might be moved by resizing window.

 ```js
 ```